Embedded Electronics Projects

 Robot Arm

-My Robot arm is my first major project on the list.
+My Robot arm is my first major embedded project.

 From the design I made for the Rapid prototyping centre, I have modified the tolerances to work with my home 3D printer, as well as making modifications for this new design to be run by a motor, controlled by a joystick.
-The electronic system works by employing SPI.
+Communication is done over UART.

 Staying true to the original design, all parts are designed to snap together using interference fits, avoiding the need for screws or adhesives.